Phase 1 (Community Life Centre) FAQ

-Phase #1 is the Christian Education Centre which is a two-story building with full basement providing three floors of ministry space.
-It includes classrooms, washrooms and storage.
+Phase 1 is the Christian Education Centre which is a two-story building that includes a large presentation area, classrooms, age appropriate children’s classrooms, washrooms and storage.

-When will there be an information brochure available on Phase #1?
+When will there be an information brochure available on Phase #1 (The Community Life Centre)?

 Currently we are working with the report that was presented by the future development team in May of 2016 which included all three phases.
 If the vote is in favour of Phase #1 development, we will put together a condensed version of the report focusing on Phase #1.